-- 1. Recipients must meet income and resource limits. - Recipients must be unable to work for at least 90 days due to a mental incapacity, physical incapacity, or substance use disorder.
+- 1. Recipients must meet income and resource limits. - 2.
+Recipients must be unable to work for at least 90 days due to a mental incapacity, physical incapacity, or substance use disorder.

-- 3. Recipients who are assessed as in need of treatment by a certified substance use disorder professional are required to participate in participate in substance use disorder treatment as a condition of eligibility. - 4.
-Aged, Blind, or Disabled (ABD) recipients. - Pregnant Women Assistance (PWA) recipients.
+- Recipients who are assessed as in need of treatment by a certified substance use disorder professional are required to participate in participate in substance use disorder treatment as a condition of eligibility. - 4.
+Aged, Blind, or Disabled (ABD) recipients. - 5.
+Pregnant Women Assistance (PWA) recipients.

 - 1. Referral to the Department of Commerce administered HEN program. - 2.
-Case management, coaching and other referral services (e.g. veteran's assistance, crisis resolution, etc.). - Access to healthcare through the Medical Care Services (MCS) program for recipients who do not meet requirements to receive federal funded medical assistance.
+Case management, coaching and other referral services (e.g. veteran's assistance, crisis resolution, etc.). - Access to healthcare through the Medical Care Services (MCS) program for recipients who do not meet requirements to receive federally funded medical assistance. - Access to Ongoing Additional Requirements (OAR) if additional assistance is needed to assist a recipient in continuing to live independently.

-- 1. Department of Commerce HEN providers - Health Care Authority Foundational Community Supports (Supported Employment and Supportive Housing) - 3.
+- 1. Department of Commerce HEN providers - 2.
+Health Care Authority Foundational Community Supports (Supported Employment and Supportive Housing) - 3.
 Behavioral Health Organizations - 4.
-Washington Department of Veterans Affairs - 5.
-Division of Vocational Rehabilitation - Local resources (such as food banks, emergency shelter, housing, etc.) - Health Care Authority Office of Medicaid Eligibility & Policy (OMEP) (MCS Medical program)
+Washington Department of Veterans Affairs